feature-hub/feature-hub/docs/getting-started/introduction.md

 **Feature App**.
 Such a Feature App encapsulates a composable and reusable UI feature.
 It may have the need to share state with other Feature Apps.

-A **Feature Service** provides shared state and functionality to consumers, e.g.
+A **Feature Service** provides shared state and shared functionality to consumers, e.g. Feature Apps.
-Feature Apps.
 While simple code sharing should be achieved by creating libraries, there are features that can only, or more easily, be achieved by creating Feature Services:

 - Share state across Feature Apps to ensure a consistent user experience.
 - Share browser APIs and resources not intended for shared use (e.g. History,